Nano Cabrera

 Nano Cabrera is a singer, guitarist, and composer born in Condado, Puerto Rico, who was a member of Haciendo Punto en Otro Son, the musical group that brought popularity to typical Puerto Rican music during the last quarter century.
 He was a close friend of Tony Croatto, and is a cousin of golfer Ángel Cabrera.

 Cabrera was featured on a very popular, Old Colony soda commercial in Puerto Rico during the early 1980s.

-His popular song "Isla Para Dos" was covered by Thalía on 2008's Lunada.
+His popular song "Isla Para Dos" was covered by Zizi Possi in 1991 and Thalía on 2008's Lunada.